doa379/bhyve-net-passthru/README.md

 ## B. Configure Host

-We need grub2-byve:
+We need grub2-bhyve:

 `$ sudo pkg install grub2-bhyve`

-The client will be spawned using the vm_run script.
-The client will be killed using the vm_kill script.
-The file device map must contain the path and filename to the client iso.
+The client will be spawned using the `vm_run` script.
+The client will be killed using the `vm_kill` script.
+The file `device map` must contain the path and filename to the client iso.
 We simply boot the iso in RAM and won't be installing anything.
 `-s 3,ahci-cd,/mnt/alpine-standard-3.13.0-x86_64.iso`
 There is one caveat however, that Bhyve still needs a vdisk image in order to boot (even though we won't be using it).